RULES & GUIDELINES

 SILC strives to be an inclusive competition.
 Any competitor that does not adhere to the General Rules, Code of Conduct and Terms & Conditions of the competition may be subject to disqualification from the competition and therefore forfeit any right to any prizes or awards presented.
 Any kind of harassment: verbal, physical or sexual will not be tolerated and the competitor will be disqualified and asked to leave the premises immediately.

 Moves that depict or imply violence, sexual assault or degradation are not permitted and will be penalised (from penalty to disqualification).
-This includes performing moves which simuate sexual acts, hitting ones partner, throwing them to the ground, and pulling their hair.
+This includes performing moves which simulate sexual acts, hitting ones partner, throwing them to the ground, and pulling their hair.

 Competitor Definitions